 • Understand disease progression: These studies are invaluable for diseases with limited existing research, such as rare diseases, offering insights into their natural course.
 This understanding aids in developing effective treatment and management strategies.

-• Identify variability and subtypes: By recognising the spectrum of symptoms and progression rates, these studies help in tailoring treatment plans that are more effective for different patient subgroups.
+• Identify variability and subtypes: By recognizing the spectrum of symptoms and progression rates, these studies help in tailoring treatment plans that are more effective for different patient subgroups.

-• Design clinical trials: For rare diseases, where small population sizes can complicate traditional clinical trial design, natural history studies provide crucial data.
-This data helps define outcome measures, participant selection criteria, and other vital trial components.
+• Design clinical trials: For rare diseases, where small population sizes can complicate traditional clinical trial design, natural history studies provide data that is difficult to obtain any other way.
+This includes defining outcome measures, participant selection criteria, and the demographic, genetic, and environmental variables that correlate with disease outcomes.
+Natural history cohorts can also serve as external control groups, reducing the need for placebo arms in populations where randomization is ethically or practically constrained.

 • Cross-sectional studies: These provide a snapshot of a disease at a specific time, though they're limited in their ability to show cause and effect.